-

 This program is in transition to assess capacity and enrollment availability for the 2026-2027 academic year.
 Beginning Fall 2026, all qualified applicants will be placed on a waiting list.

-- Program Capacity: 50 spots each Fall and Spring.
-It shares this capacity with other programs that have similar curriculum.
+- Program Capacity: 50 spots each Fall and 5 spots each Spring.
+It shares this capacity with other programs that have a similar curriculum.

 - Estimated Wait Time: To be determined